Assault Charge Attorney Cody Villalon Will Protect Your Rights

 After any jail or prison sentence has been served, the convict may still experience negative consequences.
 Those with a criminal record may have difficulty finding employment, securing a new residence, or obtaining financial opportunities.
 Convicts also face challenges pursuing higher education.
 If you are convicted of a crime, your reputation and social position may suffer.
 Many convicts experience damage to their friend and family relationships.

-In some assault cases, the judge might sentence a first-time defendant to a probation period.
+In some assault cases, the judge might sentence a first-time defendant to a probation period with the guidance of a probation lawyer.
 This makes it possible for the convicted person to serve their sentence without being incarcerated.
 Probation sentences may require convicts to:

 - Attend anger management classes